prisma/prisma1/README.md

 The Prisma client connects to the Prisma API and lets you perform read and write operations against your database.
 This section explains how to use the Prisma client from **JavaScript**.

-First, install the prisma-client from NPM or Yarn.
+First, inside the `hello-world` directory, install the prisma-client from NPM or Yarn.

 ```
 npm install prisma-client-lib